Akshint0407/DS-Lab/README.md

 ## ⭐ Support

 If you find this repository helpful, please star it and share with your classmates.
-For questions or suggestions, open an issue or contact the maintainer.
+For questions or suggestions, open an issue!

 ---